-Under the off-line scenario, the information of input VMs are a known priori.
-Therefore, we propose a VM placement algorithm through a heuristic emulated VM migration process, in which we place the VMs one-by-one.
-Suppose that there is an incoming VM waiting for placement in a cloud system with three PMs: PM_1 , PM_2 , PM_3 .
-The job completion times of the incoming VMs placed on PM_1 , PM_2 , PM_3 are, respectively, t_1 , t_2 , t_3 .
-As shown in Fig. 1(a), for the incoming VM, we can directly place it in PM_1 , which has enough remaining capacity to support it.
-Then, the total completion time will increase by t_1 .
+Under the off-line scenario, the information of input VMs are known a priori.
+Therefore, we propose a VM placement algorithm through an emulated VM migration process, in which we place the VMs one-by-one.
+Suppose that there is an incoming VM waiting for placement in a cloud system with three PMs: $PM_1$ , $PM_2$ , $PM_3$ .
+The job completion times of the incoming VM placed on $PM_1$ , $PM_2$ , $PM_3$ are, respectively, $t_1$ , $t_2$ , $t_3$ .
+As shown in Fig. 1(a), for the incoming VM, we could directly place it in $PM_1$ , which has enough remaining capacity to support it.
+Then, the total completion time will increase by $t_1$ .
 However, this option might not optimal.
-Suppose that placing the VM in PM_2 has the minimal completion time t_2 .
-Then, to minimize the total completion time, PM_2 is the best choice for the incoming VM.
-However, as shown in Fig. 1(b), the capacity of PM_2 is not sufficient.
-Instead of placing the incoming VM in PM_1 , an alternative method is to migrate one VM on PM_2 to PM_3 , which makes room for the incoming VM.
-In that case, the incoming VM can be accepted into PM_2 to minimize the total job completion time.
+Suppose that placing the VM in $PM_2$ has the minimal completion time $t_2$ (among $t_1$ , $t_2$ , and $t_3$ ), then $PM_2$ is the best choice for the incoming VM to minimize the total completion time.
+However, as shown in Fig. 1(b), the capacity of $PM_2$ is not sufficient.
+Instead of placing the incoming VM in $PM_1$ , an alternative is to migrate one VM on $PM_2$ to $PM_3$ , which makes room for the incoming VM.
+In that case, the incoming VM could be accepted into $PM_2$ to minimize the total job completion time.

-However, migration has a preliminary constraint, even provided that the remaining capacity of PM_3 can accept the migrated VM.
-On the one hand, by saving space to accept this incoming VM into PM_1 , we can have the minimal completion time t_2 for the incoming VM.
-On the other hand, since the completion time of the same VM on a different PM host varies, for the migrated VM, there might be a completion time increase due to the change of host.
-Since we aim to minimize the total completion time of the whole set of VMs, if the time increase of the migrated VM is too large, we would rather select the first choice without migration.
-This is because migration will be meaningless in minimizing the total completion time.
+However, migration has a preliminary constraint, even if the remaining capacity of $PM_3$ could accept the migrated VM.
+On the one hand, by saving space to accept this incoming VM into $PM_1$ , we could have the minimal completion time $t_2$ for the incoming VM.
+On the other hand, since the completion time of the same VM on different PM hosts varies, for the migrated

+VM, there might be a completion time increase due to the change of host.
+Since we aim to minimize the total completion time of the whole VMs set, if the time increase of the migrated VM is too large, we would rather select the first choice without migration.
+This is because migration would be meaningless in minimizing the total completion time.
 Therefore, we conclude that the migration constraint is that, even with the increased completion time of the migrated VM, the migration-based VM placement is still better than the direct placement in minimizing the total completion time.

-Therefore, in the emulated-migration-based VM placement, we have two options, i.e., direct placement and migration-based placement.
+Therefore, in the emulated-migration-based VM placement, we have two options, i.e., direct placement and migrationbased placement.
 The insight behind the option selection is to compare the total job completion time of these two choices: we choose migration-based placement, if its gain of placing the incoming VM minus the switching loss of migrating the victim VM is larger than the gain of direct placement; otherwise we choose direct placement.
-Again, note that the migration process is emulated in the off-line VM placement scenario.
+Again, note that the migration process is only emulated in the off-line VM placement scenario.
 We do not actually place the VMs until all VMs' final positions are determined.